Vinyl Record

 Available from Kilmorna Collection in Listowel.

 Buyer notes: 2026 LP, currently available from the Kilmorna Collection Jazz shelf.
-Pay for pickup in Listowel or ship within Ireland for EUR 5.50.
+Pay for pickup in Listowel, ship within Ireland from EUR 5.95 per record or outside Ireland from EUR 12.00 per record.

 A great entry point and an easy weeknight listen, The Best of Miles Davis gathers key performances that show just how many corners of jazz Miles could light up with a single phrase.
 From standards to bebop burners, it balances melody, momentum, and that unmistakable trumpet tone - cool at one moment, cutting the next.
 The track selection leans into material that rewards repeat plays: familiar themes you can hum, solos that still surprise, and band interplay that makes even well-known tunes feel newly alive.
 Drop the needle for a self-contained tour through a crucial era of Miles’ work, without needing to commit to a deep-discography dive.
 If you’re building a jazz shelf, this LP sits comfortably alongside classic “first buys” while still offering plenty for seasoned listeners who want a tidy, curated spin of essentials.